• Menu

 When to Visit

 The best time to visit the cave is around 9 am to 12 pm.
-That’s the perfect time to see the bright reflection from the sun inside the cave, a natural phenomenon that makes the cave is known as the Mirror Stone Cave.
+That’s the perfect time to see the bright reflection from the sun inside the cave, a natural phenomenon that makes the cave known as the Mirror Stone Cave.

 What to Do